DFE-Digital/architecture/standards/common-definitions.md

 ### Who is this for?

-This set of definitions is aimed predominantly at people working in digital and technology service delivery teams in DfE.
-We also hope that colleagues in teams across the wider department will find these definitions useful, to understand a little more about digital and technology services.
+This set of definitions is aimed predominantly at people working in digital, data and technology service delivery teams in DfE.
+We also hope that colleagues in teams across the wider department will find these definitions useful, to understand a little more about digital, data and technology services.

 Think of this resource as our dictionary of terms.